The Pop2net basics

 import pop2net as p2n

 .
-You can imagine a Model
+You can imagine the Environment

 as the world where all the entities we create live.
-Therefore, everthing you can do in Pop2net starts with creating an instance of p2n.Model

 [3]: